 Germany Conquers European Gaming Market

-A preferred location for innovative start-ups, Germany also offers a winning combination of moderate costs, excellent infrastructure and a large talent pool for international gaming companies.
+Germany is a favored location for innovative start-ups – thanks to a winning combination of moderate costs, excellent infrastructure and large talent pool for international gaming companies.
 Home to 34 million active gamers, Germany is Europe’s largest gaming market and has seen a greater surge of online games than any other European country.

 Germany attracts international gaming companies with its highly skilled internationally minded workforce, state-of-the-art IT infrastructure, and government support as well as numerous gaming industry events.